pgstef/pgstef.github.io/_posts/2019-04-17-one_rpm_to_rule_them_all.md

 # [](#eol)EOL'd releases

-While the yum repositories for EOL'd releases still exists, the repo rpms usually found on `https://yum.postgresql.org/repopackages.php#pg93` aren't available anymore: `404 - Not Found`.
+While the yum repositories for EOL'd releases still exist, the repo rpms usually found on `https://yum.postgresql.org/repopackages.php#pg93` aren't available anymore: `404 - Not Found`.

-In case you would need to use the old repositories, you can add it manually:
+In case you need to use the old repositories, you can add it manually:

 ```bash
 # cat /etc/yum.repos.d/pgdg-93-centos.repo